My L compiler's toolchain is now complete, in that every necessary

 new_bb

-22. Returns Some(phi) if the block already begins with a phi instruction, or None otherwise.
+if the block already begins with a phi instruction,

 let begin_with_phi_node basic_block =